cylin007/RMT-dataset/README.md

 ## Supplemental Material Providing

 ### (1).
 Graph Structure of Road Section Network
-As the implementation is based on pre-calculated distances between road sections, we provided the CSV file with road section distances and IDs in the following link: [Road Section Distance](https://drive.google.com/file/d/1T4SAfwdLSAtR6hcPL-BmHzbEjdtlJEfc/view?usp=share_link).
+As the implementation is based on pre-calculated distances between road sections, we provided the CSV file with road section distances and IDs in the following link: [Google Drive](https://drive.google.com/file/d/1T4SAfwdLSAtR6hcPL-BmHzbEjdtlJEfc/view?usp=share_link).
 To generate the Graph Structure based on the "Road Section Distance" file provided above, please execute the [script](https://github.com/liyaguang/DCRNN/blob/master/scripts/gen_adj_mx.py).

 The Graph Structure of the Road Section Network used in experiments is provided in the following link: [Google Drive](https://drive.google.com/file/d/1pWSCuEsGLT93ggR3asCeOVuuX5btliOR/view?usp=share_link)